jamra/gocleo/README.md

     go get github.com/jamra/gocleo
 ###TODO
- - Change the mechanism to add, remove, and modify words in the corpus.
-Make it restful.
-Post for additions.
-Put for updates, etc
+ - Give the user the ability to add and remove words from the index.
- - Better Unit testing
+ - More robust Unit testing
+ - gitignore file for removing any executables (i.e. the examples executable)